Mitch-P-Analyst/solafune_tree_canopy/README.md

 ### Results
 My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.

+My data pipeline uses a hold-out validation split to select augmentation and model hyperparameters.

+For the future iterations to improve my results score, I will move to stratified k-fold cross-validation (grouped by source tile to prevent leakage, stratified by class presence) for more reliable estimates.
+Tto address the class imbalance between “Individual Trees” and “Group of Trees,”, I’ll implement oversampling and augmentation of the minority class and tune class-specific confidence/IoU thresholds.

+Results will be reported as mean IoU and per-class IoU averaged across folds.

 ### Lessons Learned
 - JSON label formatting and format conversion (COCO ↔ YOLO)
 - Consistent directory structure for large-scale ML projects across local and digitial directories.